NCRF Scholarships & Awards

 Frank Sarli dedicated his professional life to court reporting, and especially to students, serving many years on NCRA's committees and boards that guide the education of court reporting students.
 NCRF gives out a $2,000 scholarship each year in Mr. Sarli's memory to a student nearing graduation who meets very specific criteria demonstrating achievement and professionalism.
-The deadline for this year’s nominations is March 28, 2014.
+The deadline for this year’s nominations has been extended to April 4, 2014.
 Click here for the Nomination Form.